 The beaches we enjoyed were Peanut Farm Beach and Elephant Rock Beach.
 They were both beautiful, but our favourite was probably the latter with a seemingly endless stretch of sand and (relatively) easy water to play in.
 Although wear sturdy shoes to climb over the rock to get to the beach.
 As with all the beaches around Arugam Bay, parents will need to supervise children in the water as the waves are big and the current strong.
 There’s a reason why it’s such a popular surfing hang out!
-Plus, there is very little shade, so it may be worthwhile taking along a baby beach tent (check out this blog post for recommendations).
+Plus, there is very little shade, so it may be worthwhile taking along a baby beach tent.

 Tragically, only three weeks after we left, a British tourist was attacked by a crocodile in the lagoon near the Elephant Rock beach and died (read the BBC article here).
 We had waded through the lagoon ourselves (although not in the exact spot as the poor man) and had no idea there were crocodiles lurking – lots of other people were in the lagoon.
 Another attack is of course incredibly unlikely, but do keep this terrible incident in mind if you visit.